cml87/Spring_JDBC_JPA/README.md

             <version>6.0.53</version>
         </dependency>
 ```
-The data source class to be instantiated is `org.apache.tomcat.dbcp.dbcp.BasicDataSource` which extends `javax.sql.DataSource`.
-It will have some additional fields to configure the data source, such as the max. active connections, and the idle time for a connection (time after which, if a connection is not used it is returned to the pool).
+The data source class to be instantiated is `org.apache.tomcat.dbcp.dbcp.BasicDataSource`, which extends `javax.sql.DataSource`.
+It will add, respect to the javax data source, some additional fields to configure the data source, such as the max. active connections, and the idle time for a connection (time after which, if a connection is not used it is returned to the pool).
 See documentation at https://commons.apache.org/proper/commons-dbcp/:
 ```java
 @Configuration
 @ComponentScan("com.example.jdbc")